Shabbona: Late life

 September 1836 saw the removal of the Potawatomi from northern Illinois.
 The trek west was plagued by rain.
 At Quincy, Illinois, Shabbona and Waubonsie's party joined with the main group moving west and they traveled together to join Billy Caldwell's people in the Platte country of Nebraska.
-The story is told around Peru, Illinois on the Illinois River that Shabbona returned from the west and died in that area.
+The story is told around Peru, Illinois, on the Illinois River that Shabbona returned from the west and died in that area.
 In Peru is Shabbona's rock, where he is said to have spent his days watching the seasons change.
 He is known in that area as a firm friend of the whites, counseling peace, and cooperation.

 Shabonna died at his home in section 20, Norman Township, Grundy County, Illinois, on July 17, 1859, at the age of 84 and, in 1903, a large granite boulder was erected as a monument on his gravesite in Evergreen Cemetery.
 Shabbona's wife, whom he married around 1800, was Coconako (or Pokanoka, Pokenoquay), daughter of Chief Spotka.
 She is also buried at Morris, Illinois, having drowned in the Mazon River, a tributary of the Illinois River, in December 1864, five years after the death of her husband.

 Legacy

-Shabbona, Michigan

 The unincorporated community of Shabbona was named before 1909 in his honor in Evergreen Township, Michigan.

-Chief Shabbona Historical Trail

 The Shabbona Trail was established in the 1950s by Troop 25, featuring a variety of woodland habitats.
 The trail is Nationally Approved by the Boy Scouts of America and follows the paths that Shabbona was known to have walked.
 The trail is 20 miles in length extending from Joliet, Illinois to Morris, Illinois. is a printable trail Map.

-The fight for Shabbona's Grove
+DeKalb County land

-Since the death of Shabbona, there has been an ongoing effort to reclaim the reserve that was afforded to Shabbona in the 1829 Second Treaty of Prairie du Chien.
+Since the death of Shabbona, there has been an ongoing effort to reclaim a reserve that was afforded to Shabbona in the 1829 Second Treaty of Prairie du Chien.
 In Article III of the treaty, a 1280 acre reserve was created for Shabbona and his band in what is now DeKalb County, Illinois.
 Reclaiming this grove has chiefly been pursued by the Prairie Band Potawatomi Nation.
 From the time of Shabbona's death to 2001, little recognition was offered by the Department of Interior.
 However, in 2001 the Solicitor wrote an opinion that concluded that the grove was indeed a reserve and the ownership was vested to the Prairie Band Potawatomi Nation.
 In 2007, an opposing group funded a study into the history of Shabbona's grove and the Prairie Band Potawatomi Nation has submitted volumes of legal and historical documents.

-A final ruling has not been reached.
+While seeking recognition of the DeKalb County tribal land, the Prairie Band over the decades succeeded in purchasing 120 acres of land there.
+In 2024, they became the first and only recognized tribe with land under tribal sovereignty in Illinois, when the Department of Interior accepted this parcel as trust land.
+On March 21, 2025, Illinois Governor JB Pritzker signed legislation authorizing the transfer of ownership of Shabbona Lake State Park to the Prairie Band Potawatomi Nation.